softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/2_Oscillators/Ehlers_Smoother_Momentum_Pro.md

 While the standard `Ehlers_Smoother_Pro` provides a smoothed representation of the trend, this indicator isolates and smooths the bar-by-bar momentum.
 The user can choose which smoothing engine to use, allowing for a trade-off between responsiveness and smoothness in the final oscillator.

-* **SuperSmoother Mode (Default):** Creates an exceptionally smooth momentum oscillator that is excellent for identifying the main momentum swings while filtering out minor noise.
-Its zero-crosses are reliable, albeit slightly lagging, timing signals.
-* **UltimateSmoother Mode:** Creates a faster, more responsive momentum oscillator with near-zero lag, which reacts very quickly to changes in momentum.

 ## 2. Mathematical Foundations and Calculation Logic

 The indicator is a smoothed average of the `Close - Open` value of each bar, using one of two advanced recursive filters.